ExpediaGroup/expediagroup-java-sdk/exemplar/exemplar-sdk-graphql/README.md

 The `exemplar-sdk-graphql` module contains only the manually implemented classes.
 Models and operations are generated at build time using Apollo plugin.
 By default, the generated code is not written to the source directory — it resides in the `build` directory under the `packageName` specified in the plugin configuration.
 This behavior can be customized via the Apollo plugin settings.

+To update the generated code or sync with a newer GraphQL schema (or operations), follow these steps:

 1. **Update the GraphQL schema and exemplar-server code**

    Spring Boot GraphQL is schema-first.
 Start by updating the [`schema.graphqls`](../exemplar-server/src/main/resources/graphql/schema.graphqls) file to reflect your desired changes.
 Then,         update the `exemplar-server` GraphQL controllers accordingly to match the updated schema.